Ngaherehere

 Ngaherehere was a Māori rangatira in the upper Wairoa River valley in the Hawke's Bay region of New Zealand.
 He probably lived around the eighteenth century.

 Life

-In his account of the history of Ngati Kahungunu, J. H. Mitchell expresses uncertainty about Ngaherehere's origins, but says that he came from Mahia peninsula or Whakaki.
+In his account of the history of Ngāti Kahungunu, J. H. Mitchell expresses uncertainty about Ngaherehere's origins, but says that he came from Mahia peninsula or Whakaki.
 His parents were Kopura, through whom he was descended from Kahungunu, and Tahu-raumea, through whom he was descended from Tahu Pōtiki.

 Arrival in Wairoa

 Ngaherehere came into the Wairoa river valley and settled at Matiti (across the river from Ruataniwha pā).
 Tapuwae Poharutanga o Tukutuku of Ngāi Tamaterangi, who was the main chief in the area, led a force to chase him off.
 Ngaherehere relocated upriver to Awamate; this time, Tapuwae came out and lit a fire nearby.
 This signified that Awamate belonged to him and Ngaherehere therefore moved on again, until him came to Marumaru, where he established a pā called Te Rapu ("seeking a place") and a plantation garden called Tahapaua.